vilosource/azure-rm-proxy-server/README.md

-# Azure RM Proxy Server
+# Azure RM Proxy Server Tool

 A proxy server for efficiently accessing Azure resources with caching.
 This server reduces redundant Azure API calls by caching results and provides a simple interface for retrieving Azure resource information.